-We have teamed up with Historic Environment Scotland (HES) to switch off the lighting at Jedburgh, Kelso and Melrose abbeys on Saturday 25 March, from 8.30pm to 9.30pm.
+We have teamed up with Historic Environment Scotland (HES) to switch off the lighting at Jedburgh, Kelso and Melrose abbeys on Saturday 25 March, from 8.30pm-9.30pm.

 Both organisations are encouraging Borderers to join with them and millions across the world in turning off their lights for one hour in a show of support for action on climate change.

-By joining WWF’s Earth Hour with cities, communities and landmarks across the globe, SBC and HES will take part in a symbolic action, which is more than just one hour of darkness.
+By joining WWF’s Earth Hour with cities, communities and landmarks across the globe, we and HES will take part in a symbolic action, which is more than just one hour of darkness.

 WWF say this is our opportunity to show world leaders that action to tackle climate change is urgently needed.